-Responsible Agent | Occupancy Limit | No Cap
+Responsible Agent & Occupancy Limit

-Mesa Cortina Responsible Agent for Short-Term Rentals
+Responsible Agent for Mesa Cortina Short-Term Rentals

 Mesa Cortina Short-Term Rental Occupancy Limit

-The BoCC also added the following Mesa Cortina short-term rental occupancy limits:
+As part of the 2018 Mesa Cortina short-term rental rules, the BoCC also added the following Mesa Cortina short-term rental occupancy limits:

 - a) 2 persons per bedroom plus 4 additional occupants, or 2 persons per bedroom plus 2 additional occupants in buildings with interior egress components less than 44 inches wide and without a sprinkler system; OR